fieldtrip/website/workshop/toolkit2020.md

 2. Use a MATLAB version > 2016b.

-3. FieldTrip is installed on the cluster, on /home/common/matlab/fieldtrip. (on Windows PCs, this is usually mounted on H:\\common\\matlab\\fieldrip.
+3. FieldTrip is installed on the cluster, on /home/common/matlab/fieldtrip. (on Windows PCs, this is usually mounted on H:\\common\\matlab\\fieldtrip.
 So you don’t need to download the latest release version of the FieldTrip toolbox from here or from here.
 Add FieldTrip to the MATLAB path in your MATLAB session

         restoredefaultpath
         addpath <path_to_fieldtrip>